jaikasera/Legislator-Chatbot/README.md

 - **LLM Processing:** OpenAI
 - **RAG Indexing and Retrieval:** LlamaIndex
 - **Web Scraping Tools:** Selenium + BeautifulSoup
+- **Node.js:** Used for managing frontend dependencies and running the development server

 ### Initialize the RAG Model